-

 A nation of budding entrepreneurs, Ecuador is a promising location for software outsourcing development due to its strong education system and the availability of highly skilled programmers and developers.
 Scaling these companies remains a challenge, as does the high proportion of workers employed in the informal sector.

 Currently, the country is facing serious turmoil following the outbreak of armed conflict in early 2024 as organized crime groups struck back against a government crackdown.
-President Daniel Noboa ordered the military to carry out operations to neutralize armed groups and has extended a nationwide state of emergency.
-A constitutional referendum on proposed security measures is scheduled for late April.
+President Daniel Noboa ordered the military to carry out operations to neutralize armed groups and extended a nationwide state of emergency.
+In April 2024, Naboa gained a substantial mandate for strong securities measures in a constitutional referendum.

 The Accelerance Global Network is the most curated list of high-quality global teams ever assembled.